DurianFarmer/DurianFarmer.github.io/_posts/2020-10-06-installing-jupyter-notebook-on-GSDS-server.md

 ![img2](/assets/img/201006_img2.jpg)

 - Save Putty session (through Change Settings)
+- Login to the GSDS server using the saved session.
-- Now you can access Jupyter Notebook using the Putty saved session and the following cli
+- Now you can access Jupyter Notebook through the following cli:

 ```
-# login GSDS server
+# login GSDS server with saved Putty session
 $ ssh gpu02
-$ jupyter notebook --no-browser --port=8889
+$ jupyter notebook --port=8889 (or8899)
 ```

+- Server will notice you that Jupyter Notebook is running.
-- Type in a browser `localhost:{local_port}` to use Jupyter Notebook
+- Type in your browser `localhost:{local_port}` to use Jupyter Notebook